-The interdependence of random variables is of central interest to economists: It determines the macroeconomic consequences of firm-level shocks, the solvency of insurance companies protecting large numbers of households, and the price of financial derivatives whose payoffs depend on the
+The interdependence of random variables is of central interest to economists: it determines the macroeconomic consequences of firm-level shocks, the solvency of insurance companies protecting

-\We are grateful for comments from David Cox, Ian Jewitt, Paul Klemperer, and seminar participants at Cambridge, Université de Montréal, Oslo, Oxford Economics, Oxford Statistics, QMUL, Stanford (conference in honor of Paul Milgrom), Warwick, Wisconsin-Madison, Yale, the RUD Conference, the Transatlantic Theory Workshop, and ESSET Gerzensee.
+\We are grateful for comments from David Cox, Ian Jewitt, Paul Klemperer, Mikhail Safronov, and seminar participants at Cambridge, Université de Montréal, Oslo, Oxford Economics, Oxford Statistics, QMUL, Stanford (conference in honor of Paul Milgrom), Warwick, Wisconsin-Madison, Yale, the RUD Conference, the Transatlantic Theory Workshop, and ESSET Gerzensee.
 This project was first presented at the RUD (2008) conference in Oxford under the title "Increasing Interdependence of Multivariate Distributions", and a first draft was circulated in February 2010, entitled "The Supermodular Stochastic Ordering."
 Strulovici gratefully acknowledges financial support from the NSF (Grant No. 1151410) and the Alfred P. Sloan Foundation.
 Meyer: Nuffield College and Dept. of Economics, Oxford University, Oxford OX1 1NF, UK, and CEPR, margaret.meyer@nuffield.ox.ac.uk; Strulovici: Dept. of Economics, Northwestern University, 2001 Sheridan Road, Evanston, IL 60208, USA, b-strulovici@northwestern.edu.

-return of many assets.
-Interdependence also affects welfare measures based on multiple indicators like health, education and income, as well as the assessment of inequality in populations subject to individual income risk.
-Comparisons of the quality of noisy matching procedures and comparisons of the alignment of preferences among members of a group can also be viewed as comparisons of the interdependence of random variables.
+large numbers of households, and the price of financial derivatives, like CDOs, whose payoffs depend on the return of many assets.
+Interdependence also affects welfare measures based on multiple indicators like health, education and income, and the assessment of inequality in populations subject to individual income risk.
+As we will also illustrate, it matters for comparing the quality of noisy matching procedures and the preference alignment among members of a search committee.